Originally posted May 3, 2013:

 So, I returned to my seat, then I hollered out to him, “Bill!”
 He stirred from his sleep, um… I mean, his morning meditation….
 I continued, “Bill, you are ticking!”
 Looking confused, he said, “What?”
 I replied, “You are ticking.”
 Bill asked, “You can hear that?”
 I assured him I could.
 He said, “Well, that’s my ticker.
 My pacemaker.”

 The next story has to do with finding a buried cable.
 Bill Bennett brought this specialized cable finder down to the shop one day and told us that we had to mark an underground cable that went from the main substation up to the front gate to a transformer.
+It had cost a lot of money.
 Someone was going to be doing some digging in the area and they wanted to make sure they didn’t cut into this cable because it was the main station power to the substation relay house.

 This cable finder had one piece that you placed on the ground above where you knew the cable was buried, and then you walked along with a sensor picking up the signal from the cable.

-I was all excited to go try out our new fangled cable finder.
+I was all excited to go try out our newfangled cable finder.
 Unfortunately, we were trying to find a cable underneath some very high voltage lines (189,000 volts) leaving the substation, which rendered the sophisticated cable finder completely useless.
 There was too much electrical interference from our surroundings.
+We were picking up signals all over the place.

 So, after trying to find the cable all day without success, and upon returning to the shop disillusioned with our new toy, Bill Boyd said, “I can help you find the cable.”
 As we wondered what he meant, he repeated, “I can find the cable for you.”